 Fertility in men with SCI

-- Semen quality in men with SCI is generally poor, due to reduced motility and low
+- Semen quality in men with SCI is generally poor, characterized by normal sperm concentrations but low sperm motility and viability.15

-- Midodrine14or abdominal muscle stimulation 1516 can improve responsiveness to vibratory ejaculation.
+- Midodrine19 or abdominal muscle stimulation20,21 can improve responsiveness to vibratory ejaculation.

 - Semen quality of spinal cord injured men is better when obtained by penile vibratory stimulation versus electroejaculation

-- Surgical sperm extractionmethods (MESE/MESA, TESE/TESA) should be reserved for those for whom all other methods are ineffective.
+- Surgical sperm extraction methods (micro epididymal sperm aspiration (MESE), testicular excisional sperm extraction (TESE) should be reserved for those for whom all other methods are ineffective.

 - Men with SCI and their partners seeking parenthood often require referral to fertility specialists.